 The reserve bibliography includes citations of journal articles, books, theses, art, and other works published about or based on activities conducted at the reserve.

-Extensive monthly climate records; some records of lagoon temperature, salinity, and dissolved oxygen; plant and animal lists; historic/current aerial photos; published management plans for plants, animals, and hydrology; natural-resource geographic information system (GIS); comprehensive catalog of research on UC Santa Barbara wetlands under development.
+Extensive monthly climate records; some records of lagoon temperature, salinity, and dissolved oxygen; plant and animal lists and monitoring data; historic/current aerial photos; published management plans for plants, animals, and hydrology; natural-resource geographic information system (GIS); comprehensive catalog of research on UC Santa Barbara wetlands under development.

 69 hectares (170 acres)